 As an employee, you probably know that there are various laws and institutions that protect employees from any form of discrimination or harassment.
-Sometimes you may notice an illegal activity going on within a company and when you report such an issue your employer will sometimes retaliate against you by denying your benefits or worse will terminate your job contract.
-Retaliation is prohibited, and some employees just walk away from it, they don’t know that they’re also protected from retaliation by an employer and are considered as a form of discrimination also.
+Sometimes you may notice an illegal activity going on within a company, and when you report such an issue, your employer will sometimes retaliate against you by denying your benefits or worse will terminate your job contract.
+Retaliation is prohibited, and some employees just walk away from it; they don’t know that they’re also protected from retaliation by an employer and considered as a form of discrimination.

 Retaliation Defined.
 Retaliation means any adverse action that you or someone who works for you takes against an employee because he or she complained about harassment or discrimination.
-Any negative action that would deter a reasonable employee in the same situation from making a complaint qualifies as retaliation.
+Any unwanted response that would deter a reasonable employee in the same situation from making a complaint qualifies as retaliation.

-Retaliation can be in the form of salary reduction, demotion, firing or any other negative action that will affect the employee in a negative way.
+Retaliation can be in the form of salary reduction, demotion, firing, or any other adverse action that will affect the employee in a negative way.

 Workplace Retaliation – When Is It Prohibited?

 Under federal law, employers cannot retaliate against their employees just because they file a complaint against them even if it’s a lawsuit provided they’re within the legal jurisdiction.
 Employees have the right to report any form of discrimination or illegal activity either to the EEOC (Equal Employment Opportunity Commission), and the employer doesn’t have the right to retaliate against them.